Aidar5/nattoeng/docs/source/book/23_oop_basics/create_methods.rst

 Method creation
 ~~~~~~~~~~~~~~~

-Before we start dealing with class methods, let’s see an example of a function that waits as an argument an instance variable of Switch class and displays information about it using instance variables *hostname* and *mode*:
+Before we start dealing with class methods, let’s see an example of a function that waits as an argument an instance variable of Switch class and displays information about it using instance variables *hostname* and *model*:

 .. code:: python